 Then there are the guys who get into the game, maybe to find a girlfriend or maybe to just sleep with a lot of women, and they succeed: over time, they have amazing and awful experiences and they rack notches.
 They have amazing stories and many pleasures (as well as many pains).

-Eventually racking notches loses some of its appeal, and the “why am I doing this?
+Eventually, racking notches loses some of its appeal, and the “why am I doing this?
 What am I doing?” questions rise up.
 Most women are not that good outside of bed; they’re annoying to be around; they themselves lose their personal discipline; and the Coolidge Effect kicks in.
-So guys start to feel what I call the Groundhog Day effect, where nailing yet another rando loses some of its thrill.
-SOME.
-Not all of course.
+So guys start to feel what I call “the Groundhog Day effect,” where nailing yet another rando loses some of its thrill.
+SOME: not all, of course.
 Most intelligent guys, sooner or later, also want to create something more lasting than random bangs.
 Usually that means kids.
-Often the desire becomes acute in the mid 30s to early 40s.
-One can imagine biological reasoning for that, or the realities of aging and death as one’s parents die or become elderly and infirm.
-A lot of guys who marry or de-facto marry in their 20s do the opposite and seem to break up in that period, maybe because they realize their opportunities to relatively easily close 20-something women are going to dwindle.
+Often the desire for a family becomes acute in the mid 30s to early 40s… one can imagine biological reasoning for that, or the realities of aging and death as one’s parents die or become elderly and infirm.
+A lot of guys who marry or de-facto marry in their 20s do the opposite and seem to break up in the 35 – 40 period, maybe because they realize their opportunities to relatively easily close 20-something women are going to dwindle.
 There is a “wall” for men as well as women, though the male wall is further out.

 Maybe the apotheosis of the “pack it in” guys is Neil Strauss, since he wrote The Game and then wrote The Truth, which can be read many ways… one being that he got tired of the game.
 His own psychology or biology were tired of the chase.

 Granted, he is also a famous millionaire and married a 20-something swimsuit model.
 [Addendum: He seems also to have filed for divorce, so so much for Strauss as an example of quitting the game.]

 We have two classes of guys so far: the ones just looking for an okay girlfriend, then the ones who do it for three to ten years before deciding to have kids or otherwise change.